stefanoquer/Maximum-Common-Sugraph/README.md

 # graphISO
 Graph Isomorphism

+This repositpry stores some programs to compute the Maximum Common Subgraph between two graphs.
+The code in written in C/C++ language.
-Tools to compute the Maximum Common Subgraph between two graphs Please refer to the following paper for a complete description of the tools:
+Please refer to the following paper for a complete description of the tools:

 S. Quer, A. Marcelli, G. Squillero, "The Maximum Common Subgraph Problem: A Parallel and Multi-Engine Approach," Computation, Publisher MDPI AG, Switzerland, Vol. 8, N. 2, Article Number.
 48, 2020, pp. 1-29, https://www.mdpi.com/2079-3197/8/2/48/pdf, ISSN 2079-3197, DOI: 10.3390/computation8020048.